-2.2.7 Nexus between Work Disciplinary Measures and Employee Performance
+2.2.6 Nexus between Work Disciplinary Measures and Employee Performance

 To achieve goals, discipline can be an important function for the organization because if employee discipline is good, it will improve work performance (Sishi, 2022).
 There are three advantages of a consistent disciplinary procedure.
 Firstly, it maintains the stability of the workforce.
 Secondly, there is reduced labour turnover and thirdly, it contributes to improved performance, which leads to more productivity (Obon and Beja, 2022).
 As for Ibrahim et al. (2021), organizations consist of groups of people and independent individuals who work together to achieve organizational goals and objectives.
-Okolie and Udom (2019), argued that the ability of the organizations to interact with one another daily to fulfill their job roles and contribute effectively to their organizations.
+Okolie and Udom (2019) argues that the ability of the organization to achieve its goals and standards effectively by using its resources, requires people in organizations to interact with one another daily to fulfill their job roles and contribute effectively to their organizations.
 According to Falcone (2019), managers and supervisors use disciplinary action to resolve the conflict between individuals and groups and to ensure harmonious employment relations.